State of Illinois Cybersecurity Strategy

 Our vision for a more efficient, accessible, competitive and compassionate Illinois is being realized.
 The State of Illinois' Digital Transformation is playing a key role by delivering best-in-class innovation and technology which is fostering collaboration, empowering state agencies to provide better services to our residents and maximizing the value of taxpayer resources.

 Our expansion of the use of mobile technologies is providing ease in doing business with the state and enabling a more seamless engagement with our constituency.
 Illinois is unleashing the value of data resulting in rapid, more informed decision-making which is helping to protect our citizens.
-Illinois is leading the nation toward the development of a "Smart State" and hundreds of digital firms are launching in Illinois each year.
+Illinois is leading the nation toward the development of a "Smart State" and increasing the numbers of digital firms being launched in Illinois each year.

 Each day, cyber-criminals and other attackers attempt to gain access to our systems to disrupt state operations and steal the personal information of our citizens, employees and other constituents.
 States are increasingly targeted and these threats pose daily risks to Illinois' ability to serve its citizens and protect critical and confidential information.
-Due to these threats, I have prioritized cybersecurity as a key issue for my administration.
-As part of my Executive Order which created the Illinois Department of Innovation & Technology, I directed the Secretary to develop and implement policies and procedures to ensure the security of the state's information and systems.
+As part of Executive Order 2016-01, which created the Illinois Department of Innovation & Technology (DoIT), policies and procedures were implemented to ensure the security of the state's information and systems.
 This strategy forms a solid foundation for the ongoing development and improvement of our cybersecurity capabilities and effectuates that protection.